-1) Cut down on phone and TV time
+1) Cut down on screen time

 2) Make space for play

 When your kids get creative, they’re bound to make a mess.
 Therefore, allow them to have a designated play area where they can play alone or with their friends.
+Our DIY art kits can be messy with the paints etc, however building creative confidence required some sacrifice.
+Let children explore themselves with different materials which gives them the feel of textures, paints, flow, smoothness etc. You can even check out our YouTube channel for DIY videos to make learning fun for them.

 3) Exhibit their work